tillitis/tillitis-key1/doc/threat_model/threat_model.md

   vulnerable to a warm boot attack.

-- The hardware design allows only one read of the entire UDS once per power-cycle, meant to be done by the firmware.
+- The hardware design allows only one read of the entire UDS once per reset, meant to be done by the firmware.

 - The firmware reads out UDS exactly once and keeps it in the special firmware RAM for a very short period while doing the CDI